Nior122/Favenue/replit.md

 CreatorHub is a full-stack web application redesigned as an adult content creator platform inspired by OnlyFans/Fanvenue aesthetics.
 It serves as a premium directory where users can discover exclusive content creators across various categories.
 The application features a dark-themed React frontend with adult content platform styling, Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Replit authentication for user management.

-**Latest Update (August 12, 2025)**: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database setup.
+**Latest Update (August 13, 2025)**: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database setup.
 Created PostgreSQL database with all required tables using Drizzle ORM.
 Application now runs cleanly on port 5000 with proper database connections.
 Added new profile "bigtittygothegg" with 37 gallery images using provided URLs for profile photo, cover photo, and complete image gallery.
 All dependencies properly configured and working correctly.

+**Deployment Planning**: User wants to deploy to Vercel with GitHub integration.
+Need to plan for: (1) Photo upload service integration (Cloudinary/AWS S3), (2) Authentication replacement (NextAuth.js), (3) Vercel-optimized build configuration, (4) Environment variable management, (5) Admin panel for content management.

 ## User Preferences